linux-system-roles/mssql/README.md

 Type: `bool`

+#### `mssql_ha_ag_cluster_type`

+With this variable, provide a cluster type that you want to configure.

+You can set this variable to either `external` or `none`:

+* When set to `external`, role configures Always On availability group for high availability with Pacemaker as described in [Configure SQL Server Always On Availability Group for high availability on Linux](https://learn.microsoft.com/en-us/sql/linux/)
+* When set to `none`, role configures Always On availability group for read-scale without Pacemaker as described in [Configure a SQL Server Availability Group for read-scale on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-availability-group-configure-rs?view=sql-server-ver15)

+Default: `external`

+Type: `string`

 #### `mssql_ha_replica_type`

 A host variable that specifies the type of the replica to be configured on this host.